vsi-fi/network-stuff/anycast-load-balancing/readme.md

 * Devices have no understanding of the application load.
 They do not have knowledge of latency or other metrics outside of what is provided via routing protocol.
 * Ideally host would withdraw the route announcement in case the application producing the service dies.
 * Some applications might have funny state concepts that will not work with this if the traffic flows end up in different hosts.
+* There is a chance of reshuffling of traffic flows in case one of the members in the ECMP group fails.

 ![Topology diagram](./anycast.jpg "Lab topology")